lexibank/tlopo/out/vol3/chapter3.md

 <a id="p-72"></a>

-Many reflexes of &ast;kayu have additional senses besides 'tree or shrub', namely 'wood, timber', 'stick' and 'firewood'.
+Many reflexes of _&ast;kayu_ have additional senses besides 'tree or shrub', namely 'wood, timber', 'stick' and 'firewood'.
 For the POc term both 'tree or shrub, general name for plants with woody stems and branches' and 'wood, timber' are reconstructed as they seem to be the best supported by the modern reflexes.
-The descriptions in a number of modern languages suggest that woodiness and a main stem, along with branching growth structure are likely to have been the salient characteristics of &ast;kayu plants in POc.
+The descriptions in a number of modern languages suggest that woodiness and a main stem, along with branching growth structure are likely to have been the salient characteristics of _&ast;kayu_ plants in POc.

 <a id="p-73"></a>

-In Polynesian languages there has been a semantic shift and the reflexes of &ast;kayu have the meaning of stem or stalk.
-The Proto Polynesian term for tree or woody plant was &ast;raʔakau.
-This form was a compound of reflexes of POc &ast;raqan 'branch' and &ast;kayu 'tree', supporting the idea that the presence of a main stem and branching growth structure were the salient features of this category.
+In Polynesian languages there has been a semantic shift and the reflexes of _&ast;kayu_ have the meaning of stem or stalk.
+The Proto Polynesian term for tree or woody plant was &ast;_raʔakau_.
+This form was a compound of reflexes of POc _&ast;raqan_ 'branch' and _&ast;kayu_ 'tree', supporting the idea that the presence of a main stem and branching growth structure were the salient features of this category.

 <table>
 <tr>